Diversity and Inclusion are fundamental to our culture.

 On behalf of Miller Johnson, and the firm’s Diversity Committee, we are pleased to share with you our 2018 Diversity + Inclusion Report.
 This report details our efforts within the community, and within our own business, to best reflect those we serve and those who trust us with their legal matters.
 We are proud to represent the finest corporate, institutional, and individual clients in the world.
 Our commitment to attract and develop highly skilled, uniquely talented team members; create a culture that values differences, fosters forward thinking, and inspires individuals to do their best work; and, more fully live our core values of honesty, integrity and respect for others is embodied in the pages of this Report.
 Diversity + Inclusion are fundamental to our culture.
 Please click on the image to the left to access the report.

 Our firm’s Diversity Council oversees many recruiting and outreach initiatives, cultivating an inclusive culture, offering training and development opportunities, and making meaningful contributions to our community.
 We were instrumental in creating the Floyd Skinner Grand Rapids Bar Minority Clerkship Program and a Western Michigan University Cooley Law School – Grand Rapids Clerkship Program.
-We also work with the Michigan Jubilee Jobs Program in hiring support staff.

 Managing Partners Diversity Collaborative Agreement